jdoleary/Spellmasons/docs/CriticalPath.md

     - When does stand alone server remove a room?
 - Milestone | **Trailer-ready Alpha**
     - Need sfx
-    - Solution for visually representing modifiers, maybe just improve the tooltip for now? remove the json and use an icon
+    - Solution for visually representing modifiers
+        - How to represent shield, poison and other modifiers visually and with countdown
     - Need spell effects
         - aoe
         - blood curse
         - chain
         - pull/push/swap
-        - shield
-    - How to represent shield, poison and other modifiers visually and with countdown
 - Milestone X | **Juice**
     - Hand craft liquid pool configurations so you don't get abberant floor combinations
     - SFX
-    - Art Integration
-        - 10%: Cover Art / Steam Page
-        - 20%: Biome Tiles
     - 0%: Liquid Splash Animation
         - Lava, blood, Water
     - 0%: UI
     - Master music (Brad)
 - Milestone | **Marketing** | Planning on September 1
     - See Marketing.md for more info
-    - Trailer
-        - Need biomes
-        - Need sfx
-        - Need spell effects
     - Steam Page (waiting on art)
     - Website Presskit page
         - Note: Website should just redirect to steampage